charlon/scout-flask/README.md

 # scout-hybrid
-Flask rewrite of Scout's hybrid application with uses Turbolinks to handle the HTML content.
+Flask rewrite of Scout - which uses Turbolinks to handle the HTML content.

 ### Prerequisites
 * Python